Condo Association Update

 Condo Insurance

-The condo insurance increased from $18,533.00 in 2021 to $20,584.00 for 2022 due increased cost of building replacement.
-Insurance information has been distributed to renters/owners.
+The condo insurance increased to around $30,000 per year due increased costs of building replacement.
 The Condo Association's insurance policy is for the Condo Association's property, not for owners of units or renters.
 No owners/banks/morgage companies will be the beneficiary of the Condo Association's Insurance policy.
 Please do not attempt to have your morgage company added to the Condo Association' s policy since Farmers Insurance has been notified not to allow this.
 Insurance information has been distributed to all owners and renters at Opequon Center so that confusion as to what is or what is not covered by the Condo Association's policy is clear.
-Please review the Insurance page of this web site so that you may be adequately covered.
+Please review the Insurance Page of this web site so that you may be adequately covered.
+The current policy may be downloaded from the Insurance Page at www.opequoncenter.com.

 Fire Alarm: